crossplane/crossplane/design/design-doc-agent.md

 secrets to a file in the VM that can be used as credential file for VM workloads.
 Maybe a small api-server shipped with that agent binary for requirement requests?

-### Read-only Mode for Federation

-Crossplane agent could have a read-only mode where it replicates `Secret`s and requirements in the remote cluster to let the `Pod`s use them.
-There would be only pull operation and the same requirements could be used by N cluster at the same time.
-For example, you might want to use the same database cluster from different clusters spread across the globe.

 ### Admission Webhook to Reject Conflicts